cartoon-raccoon/oyster/docs/scripting.md

 The done keyword is very important as it denotes the end of the loop.
 Without it, the shell will loop over every subsequent command until the done keyword is specified.

-The loop-over construct is simply a list of arguments to the for keyword, which can be expanded in different ways.
+The loop-over construct is simply the arguments to the for keyword following `in`, which can be expanded in different ways.

 The simplest loop-over is a simple list: